All Episodes

 Now, I'm told it's pretty widespread knowledge what this is all about in Israel.

-And I'm thinking, uh, how is he ever going to be able to govern with that hanging over his head?
+And I'm thinking, how is he ever going to be able to govern with that hanging over his head?

 And why is this not a bigger story?

-Campaigning to lead the country is uh as the clean moral alternative to Prime Minister Netanyahu faces indictment and a corruption scandal.
+Benny Gantz, Israel's former, this is, by the way, March 15th of this year, campaigning to lead the country as the clean moral alternative to Prime Minister Netanyahu faces indictment in a corruption scandal.

 That's gone now.

-But less than a month before the election, Mr. Gantz found himself fielding seamy sounding questions late Friday about whether he'd committed adultery, opened up to possible extortions, sandbagged his political allies to advance his own career.
+But less than a month before the election, Mr. Gantz found himself fielding seamy sounding questions late Friday about whether he'd committed adultery, opened up to possible extortion, sandbagged his political allies to advance his own career.

-Anyway, this was, you know, based on the report that first appeared in Israeli television, but then they point out that Israeli television said that Gantz's cell phone was hacked by Iranian intelligence after his entry into politics in December, and all of this apparently compromising personal and professional information is stolen by the Iranians.
+But then they point out that Israeli television said that Gantz's cell phone was hacked by Iranian intelligence after his entry into politics in December.

-You know, so the issue is not whether classified information might be in enemy hands, but again, I'm reading from the Times that he could be vulnerable to blackmail if elected.
+So the issue is not whether classified information might be in enemy hands, but again, I'm reading from the Times that he could be vulnerable to blackmail if elected.

-And the hack threatened to set back his bid, which polls have shown as that he has a chance against Netanyahu, which he lost in the last election.
+And the hack threatened to set back his bid, which polls have shown that he has a chance against Netanyahu, which he lost in the last election.

-And rumors flying about what might have been harvested from his cell phone, his party issued a statement saying the stolen data included no security information, embarrassing videos, and he was never the target of blackmail.
+His party issued a statement saying the stolen data included no security information, embarrassing videos, and he was never the target of blackmail.

 Well, that didn't actually put a lid on it.

-Gantz actually, with his campaign, they tried never to talk about this.
+Gants actually, with his campaign, they tried never to talk about this.

 And the liberal media mob in Israel is like the liberal media mob here.